PyTables/datasette-pytables/ANNOUNCE.md

-# Announcing datasette-pytables 1.1.0
+# Announcing datasette-pytables 2.0.0

 ## What's new

-This new release of datasette-pytables stops using datasette-core (a Datasette fork for supporting external connectors like this one) and starts using datasette-connectors.
+This new release of datasette-pytables uses datasette-connectors 2.0.0, which provides the last Datasette version with design and security improvings and many changes in its API.
+The main change for datasette-pytables users is that percent character has to be used instead slash for table names when writing queries in the Datasette query editor.

 ## What it is